frk1/hazedumper/README.md

 # hazedumper

-⚠️ We're currently not supporting the Panorama UI version of CS:GO which came with the update in July 6.th 2018.
-This is just temporary!

 🚀 Up to date offset and dumper-config for Counter-Strike: Global Offensive.
 For more informations visit the [release page on UnKnoWnCheaTs](https://www.unknowncheats.me/forum/counterstrike-global-offensive/169351-haze-dumper-json-config-based-offset-dumper.html).

 ## Informations